SJGowen/Unity-Notes/Endless Driving Game.md

 - **27:52 - 28:04** Patreon supporters and closing remarks
 - **28:04 - End** Teaser for the next episode

-Absolutely, Stephen!
 Here’s a **detailed breakdown** of **Episode 5: Making Your Game Look Good** to help you enhance the visual appeal of your endless driving game.

 ### **Episode 5: Making Your Game Look Good** ([Watch here](https://www.youtube.com/watch?v=sBbganR5hqM))
 - **00:00 - 00:09** Introduction to the goal of improving the game's visual appeal